redmine-git-hosting/redmine_git_hosting/source_files/features/index.md

 Further, if you are proxying requests through a third-party (such as Nginx), you need to make sure that you pass the protocol information onto Redmine so that it can distinguish between HTTP and HTTPS.
 One way to do this is to use the X-Forwarded-Proto header (which should be set to 'https' when https is in use from the client to the proxy).

-Please refer to https://github.com/jbox-web/redmine_git_hosting/wiki/Configuration-variables#gitolite-access-config for Git Smart HTTP configuration.
+Pleaser refer to [Configuration variables](/configuration/variables/#gitolite_access_config) for Git Smart HTTP configuration.

 This plugin is patched against [CVE-2013-4663](http://www.sec-1.com/blog/2013/redmine-git-hosting-plugin-remote-command-execution).